 The addition of a mesh panel at the back of the knee and elbow for enhanced airflow is another thoughtful touch, addressing the common complaint of overheating that often comes with wearing pads.

 They come in a wide variety of sizes and the smallest will fit kiddos as young as 2 years old.

 The only issue you’ll find with these pads is that they are bulkier than the G-Form pads and are pretty much impossible to fit under pants or long sleeves.
 And while they’re malleable, they are better suited for bike park type riding than active pedaling.
 Kids will complain if you’re riding very long distances in these.

 Read Our Review: 7iDP Transition Pads

-The Woom NEEBOWS are our top pick for the vast majority of kids.
-They are flexible, comfortable, and stay in place.
+The Woom NEEBOWS are exceptionally good pads.
+They are reasonably flexible, comfortable, and stay in place.

 Read Our Review: Woom NEEBOWS

 IXS Carve EVO Pads // Best For Downhill Mountain Biking